 Through these complementary approaches, ReAct can support, mobilize and hold relevant actors accountable to ensure that countries develop and implement National Action Plans in a manner that is inclusive, promotes sustainable access to antibiotics and integrates civil society and community views.

 What do we want to see?

 A One Health approach tackling local drivers while ensuring sustainable access

 Low- and middle-income countries apply a One Health approach and prioritize interventions that tackle the local drivers of antibiotic resistance while ensuring sustainable access.

 Sustainable access should be a guiding principle for policies and interventions

 Policy shaping international actors adopt the concept of ‘sustainable access’ as a guiding principle for their policies and interventions.

-Civil society and social movements across health, agricultural, and environmental sectors are formally included in processes to develop and implement National Action Plans.
+Civil society and social movements across health, agricultural, and environmental sectors are formally included in processes to develop and implement National Action Plans on AMR.